dynatrace-oss/nodejs-api-starter/README.md

 The initial template shows an example with a basic CRUD application using sequelize-typecript.
 Since the structure of the project is split up into features, you can delete the **todo** folder inside api and remove the *todoModule* from inversify.config.ts, so it is no longer part of the application.

-The repository tries to follow the [best practices](https://github.com/goldbergyoni/nodebestpractices)for structuring a repository.
+The repository tries to follow the [best practices](https://github.com/goldbergyoni/nodebestpractices) for structuring a repository.

 ## What this repository does not have